AR Prototyping

 First, understand spatial awareness vs. screen space.
 Diegetic interfaces—those contextual elements anchored to real-world surfaces or objects—help users orient themselves more naturally.
 In contrast, HUD-style interfaces (kind of like Iron Man’s faceplate UI) remain locked to your view, which can quickly get overwhelming.
 So, here’s the recommendation: Reserve HUD for essentials (think battery life or safety alerts) and let the rest live in the environment.

-Next up: contextual interaction.
+Next up: Contextual interaction.
 Don’t clutter the user’s field.
-Make buttons and prompts appear only when they’re both useful and relevant.
-Pop culture figured this out years ago—remember how Tony Stark’s tools only appeared when he gestured toward them?
+Make buttons and prompts appear only when they’re useful and relevant.
+Pop culture figured this out years ago, remember how Tony Stark’s tools only appeared when he gestured toward them?
 That wasn’t just for flair.
 It minimized distraction.
+Real interfaces should work the same way.
+Show controls when users need them.
+Hide them when they don’t.
+It’s that simple.

 Then there’s ergonomics and cognitive load.
-Just because something looks cool doesn’t mean it’s comfortable.
+Just because something looks cool doesn’t mean it’s comfortable to use.
 Design for head movement and attention span.
-Prioritize glanceable information—the kind users can process in a beat.
-Pro tip: If UI elements take more than five seconds to understand, they’re doing too much.
+Prioritize glanceable information, the kind users can process in a beat.
+Here’s the thing: if a UI element takes more than five seconds to understand, it’s doing too much.

 So where are we now, and where might things be headed?